Strong Sparsification for 1-in-3-SAT via Polynomial Freiman-Ruzsa: Introduction

-Observe that the key property of the procedure outlined above is that, since all we do is merge variables that are equal in all solutions, no constraints are deleted.
-There is nothing special about 2-colourings in this argument --- an analogous method, which we call a \emph{strong sparsification}, can be applied to other computational problems, including variants of graph and hypergraph colouring problems.
-Here, we focus on a particular generalization of 2-colouring, namely (monotone) 1-in-3-SAT: given a set of variables $X=\{x_1, \ldots, x_n\}$, together with a set $C \subseteq X^3$ of clauses, assign values $0$ and $1$ to the variables so that for every clause $(x_i, x_j, x_k) \in C$ exactly one variable among $x_i, x_j, x_k$ is set to $1$, with the remaining two set to $0$.\footnote{A strong sparsification algorithm for monotone 1-in-3-SAT can be generically transformed into one for \emph{non-monotone} 1-in-3-SAT (i.e.~allowing negated literals), cf.~\Cref{app:reduction}.
+Here, we focus on a particular generalisation of 2-colouring, namely (monotone) 1-in-3-SAT: given a set of variables $X=\{x_1, \ldots, x_n\}$, together with a set $C \subseteq X^3$ of clauses, assign values $0$ and $1$ to the variables so that for every clause $(x_i, x_j, x_k) \in C$ exactly one variable among $x_i, x_j, x_k$ is set to $1$, with the remaining two set to $0$.\footnote{A strong sparsification algorithm for monotone 1-in-3-SAT can be generically transformed into one for \emph{non-monotone} 1-in-3-SAT (i.e.~allowing negated literals), cf.~\Cref{sec:reduction}.
 Thus, we shall focus on monotone 1-in-3-SAT.}

-\begin{definition} A \emph{strong sparsification algorithm for monotone 1-in-3-SAT} is an algorithm which, given an instance~$\X = (X,C)$ of monotone 1-in-3-SAT, outputs an equivalence relation $\sim$ on $X$ such that, if $x_i \sim x_j$, then $x_i$ and $x_j$ have the same value in all solutions to $\X$.
-We define the instance $\X / \mathord{\sim} = (X / \mathord{\sim},C/\mathord{\sim})$ of monotone 1-in-3-SAT as follows: $X/ \sim$ is the set of the equivalence classes $[x_1]_\sim, \ldots, [x_n]_\sim$, and each clause $(x_i, x_j, x_k) \in C$ induces a clause $([x_i]_\sim, [x_j]_\sim, [x_k]_\sim)$ in $C / \sim$.
-The \emph{performance} of the algorithm is given by the number of clauses in $\X / \sim$, as a function of $n=|X|$. \end{definition} We emphasise that the notion of strong sparsification can be defined in an analogous way for other satisfiability problems.
+\begin{definition} A \emph{strong sparsification algorithm for monotone 1-in-3-SAT} is an algorithm which, given an instance~$\X = (X,C)$ of monotone 1-in-3-SAT, outputs an equivalence relation $\sim$ on $X$ such that if $x_i \sim x_j$ then $x_i$ and $x_j$ have the same value in all solutions to $\X$.
+We define the instance $\X / \mathord{\sim} = (X / \mathord{\sim},C/\mathord{\sim})$ of monotone 1-in-3-SAT as follows: $X/ \mathord{\sim}$ is the set of the equivalence classes $[x_1]_\sim, \ldots, [x_n]_\sim$, and each clause $(x_i, x_j, x_k) \in C$ induces a clause $([x_i]_\sim, [x_j]_\sim, [x_k]_\sim)$ in $C / \mathord{\sim}$.
+The \emph{performance} of the algorithm is given by the number of clauses in $\X / \mathord{\sim}$, as a function of $n=|X|$. \end{definition} We emphasise that the notion of strong sparsification can be defined in an analogous way for other satisfiability problems.
 However, since a strong sparsification is, in particular, a sparsification in the sense of the aforementioned work of Dell and van Melkebeek~\cite{Dell14:jacm}, for some classic problems of this type (3-SAT in particular), it is unlikely to obtain any non-trivial results.
-Thus, focusing on 1-in-3-SAT, one of the first problems for which positive sparsification results were obtained~\cite{Jansen19:toct}, is a natural direction.
+We focus on 1-in-3-SAT, one of the first problems for which positive sparsification results were obtained~\cite{Jansen19:toct}.